-Thus, we realize our active participation to the initiative “ONEWOLRD – No Hunger”- commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ).
+Thus, we realize our active participation to the special initiative "Transformation of agricultural and food systems"- commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ).
 Subject and purpose of the development cooperation is the support of women in rural areas in developing and emerging countries.

 Managing Direktor: Mrs. Dr. Andrea Fuß

 Project assistant: Mrs. Nathalie Bruno

 „Life without Hunger" is core theme of the Federal Ministry for Development and Economic Cooperation (BMZ).
 Within its framework a new special initiative called "Transformation of agricultural and food systems" is created to combat hunger and malnutrition.
 This special initiative is an important instrument for achieving a rapid and effective impact and asserting the right of all people to healthy food.
 It strengthens the three fields of action of German development cooperation: food security, rural development and agriculture.

 Within this special initiative, the global project "Strengthening Farmers' Organisations for Sustainable Agricultural Development" was launched, which advises farmers' organisations, cooperatives and producer groups in Ethiopia, Burkina Faso, Kenya and Uganda.

 In order to support farmers' organisations in the partner countries in the most practice-oriented way possible and to promote the international exchange of knowledge and experience, BMZ also includes the know-how of German partners, such as the Association of Bavarian Rural Women.